The Purple Rose of Cairo: Plot

 In 1935, during the Great Depression, New Jersey waitress Cecilia endures a wearying job and an abusive marriage to her unfaithful husband, Monk, feeling trapped with nowhere to turn.
 After losing her job, she distracts herself by going to the movies, where she finds herself rewatching The Purple Rose of Cairo with a particular focus on archaeologist side character Tom Baxter, who falls in love with a Copacabana singer in the film's story.

 Baxter notices Cecilia watching him and develops an attraction to the point where he addresses her directly and steps out of the film to run off with her, to the chagrin of the other, also sentient characters of the film.
 While Cecilia and Baxter grow closer as they spend an evening on the town together, the film's characters refuse to perform with him gone.
 The theater manager calls the film's producer and Baxter's actor Gil Shepherd is informed, who comes to town to fix the problem.

 Shepherd runs into Cecilia and has her take him to Baxter, who refuses to return to the film as other versions of him across different screenings also start to rebel.
 Monk hears about Cecilia and Baxter's exploits and confronts them.
 Baxter beats him in a fair fight, so Monk hits him from behind, and a disgusted Cecilia refuses to leave with him.
 Baxter is accosted by a prostitute and taken to a brothel, but he remains faithful to Cecilia.
 Shepherd charms and kisses Cecilia, but she turns him down in favor of Baxter.

 While Purple Rose producers plan to destroy its copies once they get Baxter back inside, he and Cecilia get engaged as he returns to the theater and takes her into the film.
 Inside, he defies his pre-written romance and shows Cecilia the film's world, only for Shepherd to arrive at the theater and profess his love for her.
 The men argue over her and she chooses Shepherd, loving Baxter but preferring to live in the real world.

 Baxter reluctantly returns to the film, while Cecilia finally leaves Monk for good, believing she and Shepherd will run away to Hollywood together.
 He has already left, his seduction a ploy to get Baxter back into the film, though he appears guilty on the return flight.
 She sits forlornly in the theater watching Top Hat, but the sight of Ginger Rogers and Fred Astaire dancing to "Cheek to Cheek" captures her attention and she begins to smile.

 Cast

 Michael Keaton was originally cast as Tom Baxter/Gil Shepherd because Allen was a fan of his work.
 Allen later felt that Keaton, who took a pay cut to work with the director, was too contemporary and hard to accept in the period role.
 The two amicably parted ways after ten days of filming and Daniels replaced Keaton in the role.
+Viggo Mortensen was cast in an unspecified role, but his scenes were cut before release.